Definition

 Traditional databases are more suitable for incremental data loading than columnar databases.
 Incremental data loading is a technique that implements a bulk data load into a database by loading only a subset of the data.

 The data is loaded according to a trigger, which is a point where the data can be loaded more efficiently.
-An example of a trigger is when another user adds data or when a certain time of the day occurs.
+An example of a trigger is when another user adds data or when a certain time of day occurs.
 If the trigger occurs, then the subset of data before the trigger point is loaded into the database.
 This technique is ideal for loading historical data or recently updated or created data.

 OLTP is a type of DBMS that handles large amounts of data and short-term queries.
 Data is stored until it is modified or deleted, and the OLTP system will typically remain operational during this storage period.
 In contrast, OLAP system data is aggregated and analyzed to provide a strategic business view.
 The data storage needs of OLTP and OLAP are different.
-OLTP mainly stores insert, update and delete operations, while OLAP mainly stores aggregated data.
+OLTP mainly performs insert, update and delete operations, while OLAP mainly reads aggregated data.

 Databases are a key part of data management.
 Find out what you need to know to effectively manage data in today's enterprise.

-This was last updated in July 2021
+This was last updated in April 2024

 Continue Reading About columnar database